 What is Bioethics?

-The Hastings Center is a global ethics leader created from multiple disciplines, including philosophy, law, political science, and education.
+The Hastings Center is an ethics pioneer, engaging multiple disciplines, including philosophy, law, political science, and education.

-Hastings Center Bioethics Briefings contain overviews of issues in bioethics of high public interest, such as abortion, brain injury, organ transplantation, physician-assisted death, and stem cell research.
-The chapters, written by leading ethicists, are nonpartisan, describing topics from a range of perspectives that are grounded in scientific facts.
+Hastings Center Bioethics Briefings contain overviews of numerous issues of high public interest.
+These briefs cover abortion, organ transplantation, medical aid-in-dying, and more.
+The chapters are written by leading ethicists representing a broad range of perspectives.

 Latest news & opinion from Bioethics Forum

 - How Many Covid-19 Deaths Should We Accept?

 - The Place in “Aging in Place”: Housing Equity in Late Life

 - Could Alarm Over Genetic Manipulation Get in the Way of Environmental Conservation?

 - Philanthropy is Not Enough: Oil and Gas Giants Must Consider Medical Ethics

 - Requests for Sterilization, Abortion Bans, and Reproductive Justice